scorelab/Codelabz/README.md

 ```
 npm run emulator
 ```
-- You need to run `firebase emulators:start` or `npm run emulator` first and then run `npm start` inorder to run the codelabz webpage.
+- You need to run `firebase emulators:start` or `npm run emulator` first and then run `npm start` in order to run the codelabz webpage.
 - You can check/open Emulator suite by visiting [localhost:4000](http://localhost:4000).

 #### Import and Export:-